 But if you have robust research and critical thinking skills, coupled with a strong work ethic, you can learn and adapt to any market.
 This is what it means to be an English major.

 Marisa Sloan is a senior from Winchester, IN, majoring in English with a concentration in creative writing.
 She also has minors in art history and professional writing/emerging media.
 She is a member of Jacket Copy Creative.
-A writer and graphic designer at heart, she is interested in pursuing positions in marketing and communications, especially roles in content marketing, strategy, and user experience design.
+A writer and graphic designer turned marketer, she is interested in pursuing positions in marketing and communications, especially roles in copywriting, content marketing, strategy, and user experience design.
 You can connect with her on LinkedIn and Twitter.